harrycresswell/harry/content/drafts/26-03-12-designing-the-morpho-album-artwork/index.md

 {{< /grid >}}

 This helped us visualise some interesting, somewhat alien, jellyfish-like looking forms.
-However, using a butterfly as the source image would often produce results that felt far too literal.
+However, using a butterfly as the source image would often produce results that felt much too literal.

 {{< grid layout="50-50" align_items="center" >}}
   ![A 3D butterfly like shape, that appears glossy like a ceramic tile.](https://res.cloudinary.com/harrycresswell/image/upload/v1773340838/hc/openart-image_7B22WGwc_1744129122048_raw.jpg "Generated using [openart.ai](https://openart.ai/)")
   ![A 3D butterfly like shape, which appears much like pieces of lego or some form of electrionc components.](https://res.cloudinary.com/harrycresswell/image/upload/v1773340838/hc/openart-image_9yaaZ9kI_1744128118706_raw.jpg "Generated using [openart.ai](https://openart.ai/)")
 {{< /grid >}}

 Perhaps we didn’t push things far enough with AI.
-Ultimately we concluded that although it was an interesting way to brainstorm ideas, it wasn’t a tool we wanted to rely on to produce the final artwork.
+However, ultimately we concluded that although it was an interesting way to brainstorm ideas, it wasn’t a tool we wanted to rely on to produce the final artwork.

 After some experimentation, we came back to Matt’s initial idea of deconstructing and repeating the body parts of a butterfly.
 Focusing on the organic shapes found in the wings of the Pioneer White, we created a rough trace in Affinity Designer.